rhastie/build-nmos-cpp/README.md

  - Supports an embedded NMOS Browser Client
  - Supports a DNS-SD Bridge to HTML implementation

 The nmos-cpp container includes implementations of the NMOS Node, Registration and Query APIs, and the NMOS Connection API.
-It also included a NMOS Client in JavaScript and DNS-SD API which aren't part of the specifications.
+It also included a NMOS Client in JavaScript and a DNS-SD API which aren't part of the specifications.

 ## How to install and run the container
 ### On a Mellanox Switch running Onyx NOS